Business

 Fireside chat with Microsoft GM Dave Mendlen and Lifograph CEO Dea Wilson coming to Palo Alto

-Dave Mendlen, Microsoft General Manager and Executive Producer of the Decoded Show (Hosted by John Shewchuck), will be flying in to Palo Alto for fireside chat with Dea Wilson, CEO at Lifograph.
+Dave Mendlen, Microsoft General Manager and Executive Producer of the Decoded Show (Hosted by John Shewchuck), will be flying in to Palo Alto for a fireside chat with Dea Wilson, CEO at Lifograph.

 Microsoft Decoded Show Executive Producer Dave Mendlen at the season 2 premiere.
 Image courtesy of Sasha Photography